Spagettileg/first-milestone-project/README.md

 ***

 ### Deployment
+My project was deployed to GitHub pages.
+A repository was created in GitHub with public access.
+Headed to folder where project is tobe stored and cloned the new repository.
+Entered the project folder and added an index.html file.
+Add, commit and pushed changes to complete.

 A link to GitHub covering my deployed version of the website is located at the top of this document.

 ***